Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 > Traceability
   Traceability offline mode
 ```
-Answer ALL questions when prompted (environment / team / connectivity with Gateway) to get the correct agent configuration
+Answer ALL questions when prompted (environment / team / connectivity with Gateway) to get the correct agent configuration.

 4. Install the agent

-Once you answered all questions, the Axway central CLI will create an Amplify platform environment that will host the usage report as well as local files (binaries / envrionment variables / public-private key if required) based on the provided answers.
+Once you answered all questions, the Axway central CLI will create an Amplify platform environment that will host the usage report as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration / the public-private key to manage the communication from the agent to the Platform) based on the provided answers.

+{{< alert title="Disabling transaction report" color="warning" >}}If you plan to use the Traceability Agent for logging usage only, set `TRACEABILITY_SAMPLING_PERCENTAGE=0` and `TRACEABILITY_SAMPLING_REPORTALLERRORS=false` in the `ta_env_vars.env` file produced by the CLI to disable the transaction report.{{< /alert >}}

 The local files need to be copied on the Gateway machine as mentioned in the CLI output.